nfisher23/nickolasfisher.com/content/blog/How-to-Deploy-a-Spring-MVC-Application-Behind-an-Nginx-Reverse-Proxy.md

   - role: nginx
 ```

 We can now move on to the logic of deploying it.
 Again, in a production setup, we would want an automated CI/CD pipeline to handle deployments, preferably only deploying a release branch.
 However, for this simple example, we will build it using ansible and send up the artifact directly.
-The only protection that this offers is building and running the unit tests, but configuration management basically doesn&#39;t exist.
+The only protection that this offers is building and running the unit tests, but configuration management basically doesn't exist.

 Note that you will need maven installed on your system for this to run properly.